Find SQL bugs at test time, not 2 AM

 }

-// DuckDB arrays are first-class typed values
+// DuckDB LIST columns are first-class typed values

-def getTagSets(): List[Array[String]] =
+def getTagSets(): List[List[String]] =

 sql"SELECT tags FROM posts WHERE published = true"